 - Fast builds: liara was no slouch, but I wanted something which could rebuild my blog in approximately one second.

-With that, hacking started, and over the last few months I developed liara in conjuction with porting SH13.net and my blog over to it.
+With that, hacking started, and over the last few months I developed liara in conjunction with porting SH13.net and my blog over to it.
 SH13.net is a small project, so there wasn’t much interesting going on there, the blog however with nearly 400 pages of content created some more interesting challenges.

 The biggest action item while converting is getting the content.
 Thankfully, one major advantage of having moved to Nikola was that all my content was text, and thus easy to batch-process.
 I have everything in source-control, and for conversion, I wrote a few scripts which would process all files and perform some actions.

-The biggest change was the move to Markdown, instead of restructured text.
-I do like the strictness of restructured text, but the ecosystem has voted and these days Markdown is far more ubiquitous.
+The biggest change was the move to Markdown, instead of reStructuredText.
+I do like the strictness of reStructuredText, but the ecosystem has voted and these days Markdown is far more ubiquitous.
 For the conversion, I used Pandoc and some scripting.

 With that out of the door, I used the chance to cleanup and restructure some content “at large”, with the following noteworthy changes:

 - Tags have been re-assigned, there are fewer tags now, but overall search using tags should yield better results now.

 /blog/2016/02/23, the URLs now contain a slug of the title.
 If you still have old URLs – don’t worry, redirections are in place so everything will continue working.

 - Tons of internal and external links have been fixed.

 With the blog, my personal page, and a test project done, I had a good feeling about the state of liara.
 As no project is complete without a release, I spent the last few weeks and days polishing liara to make it release-ready.
 This mostly consisted of writing the documentation, but also some code refactoring and testing.
 If you want to give it a try, you can find it on PyPI now and install using